 The Board has established a committee to be known as the Remuneration Committee to assist it in fulfilling its oversight and governance responsibilities in connection with remuneration activity undertaken by the Society.
 The Remuneration Committee has the delegated authority of the Board in respect of the functions and powers set out in these terms of reference and is authorised by the Board to obtain, at the Society’s expense, outside legal or other professional advice on any matters within its terms of reference.

-Meetings and membership
+3. Meetings and membership

 The General Counsel & Secretary or their nominee shall be Secretary of the Committee.